polterguy/phosphorusfive/core/p5.exp/README.md

 * :x: - Signifying its an expression type
 * Zero or more iterators, separated by "/"
 * A type declaration, being any of "?name", "?count", "?value" or "?node" (which is the default value, if no type declaration is explicitly supplied)

+If the type declaration is omitted, the type declaration is assumed to be "?node".

 Each iterator is separated by a slash (/), resembling the way XPath syntax is.
 An iterator will react upon the results from its previous iterator, mening they're "piped" together, to create a combined result.